aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/cells-formatting/excel-themes-and-colors/_index.md

 type: docs
 weight: 100
 url: /python-net/excel-themes-and-colors/
-description: C# code to use Excel Color Scheme with Aspose.Cells for .NET API
+description: C# code to use Excel Color Scheme with Aspose.Cells for Python via .NET API
 keywords: C# to Create and Apply Color Schemes, c# programmatically Create a Custom Color Scheme, programmatically how to Apply a Custom Color Scheme, c# how to Use Color Scheme in excel
 ---